chroma-core/chroma/docs/CIP_4_In_Nin_Metadata_Filters.md

 ## **Motivation**

 Currently, Chroma does not provide a way to filter metadata through `in` and `not in`.
-This appears to be
+This appears to be a frequent ask from community members.

 ## **Public Interfaces**